Muslim Women’s Divorce Rights under Dissolution Act, 1939

 -

-Yes, if the husband hasn’t provided maintenance for 2 years.
+Yes, if the husband hasn't provided for her for 2 years.

 -